Afraid to fly? Exclusive look behind United Airlines' COVID-19 safety features

 CHICAGO -- Normally at this time of the year, a lot of people would be going on vacations, but the COVID-19 pandemic changed that.

-Some wonder if it is too soon to travel and if the plan will be clean.
+Some wonder if it is too soon to travel and if the plane will be clean.

 United Airlines said they want to give travelers as much of a "touchless" experience as they can.

+We're doing quite a bit right now to ensure the comfort level and safety of our customers," said Mike Hanna, vice president of United Airlines' O'Hare hub.

-United has kiosks in the lobby where travelers can use their phones to print luggage tags.
-At the gate, they can scan their own boarding passes.
+United has kiosks in the lobby where travelers can use their phones to print boarding passes using their phones so they don't have to touch the screen.
+At the gates, many airlines are having customers scan their own boarding passes to limit interactions with employees.

 The airline said they are also cleaning seats in the hold rooms with a high grade disinfecting product.
 United is also using a medical grade filtration system to remove germs from the aircraft every two to three minutes.